crunchysteve/dryline/README.md

 Dryline is released to the public under a Creative Commons 4.0 licence, with attribution, non-commercial and share-alike conditions.
 Feel free to alter the code for the better, fork or otherwise use, provided my CC4 conditions are met.

-I am still willing to make on demand for those who don't have a 3D printer adequate CNC to make their own.
+I am still willing to make on demand for those who don't have a 3D printer or adequate CNC to make their own.
 Find the PayPal secure order form at http://clunkerbike.com/dryline for a fee for my time and filament.